Booby trap

-A booby trap is a device or setup that is intended to kill, harm or surprise a human or an animal.
+A booby trap is a device or setup that is intended to kill, harm or surprise another human being or an animal.
 It is triggered by the presence or actions of the victim and sometimes has some form of bait designed to lure the victim towards it.
 The trap may be set to act upon trespassers that enter restricted areas, and it can be triggered when the victim performs an action (e.g., opening a door, picking something up, or switching something on).
 It can also be triggered by vehicles driving along a road, as in the case of improvised explosive devices (IEDs).

 Booby traps should not be confused with mantraps which are designed to catch a person.
 Lethal booby traps are often used in warfare, particularly guerrilla warfare, and traps designed to cause injury or pain are also sometimes used by criminals wanting to protect drugs or other illicit property, and by some owners of legal property who wish to protect it from theft.
 Booby traps which merely cause discomfort or embarrassment are a popular form of practical joke.